Life Guards Jager Regiment (Russia): History

 On May 22, 1806 the personnel strength of the battalion was doubled.
 This expansion led to the unit being renamed as LG Jaeger Regiment.
 A third battalion was recruited, in order to provide a further strengthening of the new regiment.
 In 1809 Polkovnik Karl von Bistram became the new commander.
-After sffering heavy losses during the Russo-Turkish War (1877–1878) in fighting close to Varna on September 10, 1828, the second battalion had to be re-established.
+After suffering heavy losses during the Russo-Turkish War (1877–1878) in fighting close to Varna on September 10, 1878, the second battalion had to be re-established.
 To provide the numbers needed detachments of the 13th and 14th Jager Regiments were transferred to the LG Jaeger Regiment.

 During a holy memorial service on the battle area to Kulm in the year 1835, Nicholas I of Russia in person was evaluating the extraordinary merits of the LG Jager Regiment.
 In this connection the day of the Saint and martyr Miron, August 17, was selected to holyday or "great day of the regiment".
 From this point in time Miron became the patron saint of the regiment, and in 1854 the regiment's church received his name.
-In 1855 the regiment was renamed to Lifeguard Gatchinski Regiement.
+In 1855 the regiment was renamed to Lifeguard Gatchinski Regiment.
 However, this decision was cancelled on the occasion of the great day of the regiment in 1870.